microsoft/SfMC-Tools/README2.md

 ## Support

 Please contact your designated Customer Engineer for any issues with content withen this repository and we will work on correcting and updatign the content as need.
 We welcome all feedback to better the service.

+## Mission

+To empower every person and every organization on the planet to achieve more.

 ## Contributing